STCVIT/LivStory/README.md

 </p>
 <h1> LivStory</h1>

 > LivStory provides an immersive experience to our readers.Read out your favourite story, and we will enhance your experince by playing real-life sounds based on the content you just read!
 How do we do that ?
-It's the magic of Artificial Intelligence to find out the most important words when you speak and play a sound accordingly.
+We use the magic of Artificial Intelligence to find out the most important words when you speak and play sounds accordingly.
 So go on, Get Reading!
 ---

 [![Download ](https://img.shields.io/badge/-Get%20the%20link%20to%20the%20App-brightgreen)](<add drive link here>)

 ## Features

-* Our app automatically plays a sound when the user stops reading. <br>
+* Our app automatically plays a sound,dependent on the content when the user stops reading. <br>
-* Sound played will be completely dependent on the content read by the user. <br>
-* Our app contains  sounds of different categories like sounds of animals, nature, everyday sounds and even cartoons.
+* We have a huge collection of sounds of animals, nature, everyday and even cartoons. <br>
+* For finding the most important word in the text read we usr the Text-Rank Algorithm. <br>
+* Our ML model is hosted on Azure, using a Flask API.
+* Firebase houses our collection of sounds.

 ## Getting Started